-1.6 You must have occupied as owner or tenant any land or other premises in the parish/community during the whole of the 12 months before the day of your nomination and before polling day.

-1.7 You must occupy 'land or other premises' to meet this qualification.
+- 1.6 You must have occupied as owner or tenant any land or other premises in the parish/community during the whole of the 12 months before the day of your nomination and before polling day. - 1.7 You must occupy 'land or other premises' to meet this qualification.
 The inclusion of the words 'other premises' can be taken as something other than land (i.e. some form of structure).
 Because 'land' and 'other premises' are alternatives it is, in theory, possible for a person to meet this qualification by occupying land only.
 There are some structures that might, arguably, fall outside the term 'premises' (e.g. a tent, caravan, house boat or mobile home).
 However, a person occupying such a structure need only establish occupancy of the land on which, for example their tent, is located.

-Parish and community council elections > England and Wales > Candidates and agents > Part 1 of 6

-1.8 If the land or premises crosses the parish/community boundary, the land/premises is 'in that area' with respect to both parishes/communities.

-1.9 You must also occupy the land or other premises as an 'owner' or 'tenant'.
+- 1.8 If the land or premises crosses the parish/community boundary, the land/premises is 'in that area' with respect to both parishes/communities. - 1.9 You must also occupy the land or other premises as an 'owner' or 'tenant'.
 Ownership may be established by showing title to the land or premises in question.
 Tenancy is established by showing a lease over the land.
 In a number of circumstances, a lease will survive even though it has expired and the parties have failed to sign a new lease, and the tenancy survives through tacit agreement between the parties.
-Therefore, there may be circumstances in which a person's tenancy of land or premises might need to be established by evidence other than a current lease.

-1.10 You must also have 'occupied' the land or premises.
+Therefore, there may be circumstances in which a person's tenancy of land or premises might need to be established by evidence other than a current lease. - 1.10 You must also have 'occupied' the land or premises.
 Therefore, in addition to establishing legal ownership or legal tenancy, you must establish that you have actually occupied the land or premises.
 This is a question of fact in each case.
-The interpretation of the term 'occupy' in other legal contexts suggests that it is not necessary for a person to be personally resident on the land or premises (which would in any event be covered by the qualification of 'lived in the parish/community').

-1.11 However, it does require something to be actually done on the land or premises - an empty unlocked house cannot be described as 'occupied', for example.
+The interpretation of the term 'occupy' in other legal contexts suggests that it is not necessary for a person to be personally resident on the land or premises (which would in any event be covered by the qualification of 'lived in the parish/community'). - 1.11 However, it does require something to be actually done on the land or premises an empty unlocked house cannot be described as 'occupied', for example.
 It also requires a sufficient degree of control to prevent strangers from interfering with the land or premises.
-If you have sub-let your land or premises to another person, this will point against you having 'occupied' it yourself.

-1.12 Finally, you must have occupied the land or premises 'during the whole of the twelve months preceding' the day on which you are nominated (and polling day).
+If you have sub-let your land or premises to another person, this will point against you having 'occupied' it yourself. - 1.12 Finally, you must have occupied the land or premises 'during the whole of the twelve months preceding' the day on which you are nominated (and polling day).
 Whether an absence will prevent you from claiming that you have occupied the land or premises for the preceding year should be worked out by taking into account all other factors: for instance, whether you have allowed others to occupy the land or premises in your absence, and the reason for your absence.

-Parish and community council elections > England and Wales > Candidates and agents > Part 1 of 6